ArweaveTeam/arweave-bundles/README.md

 # Arweave-Bundles (ANS-102)

+**NOTE:** This package uses the older (ANS-102) standard.
+Check out [ArBundles](https://github.com/Bundler-Network/arbundles) for the new one (ANS-104).
+This version includes a more efficient indexing and encoding system.

 This library contains routines to create, read, and verify Arweave bundled data.

 See [ANS-102](https://github.com/ArweaveTeam/arweave-standards/blob/master/ans/ANS-102.md) for more details.